Skip to main content

 What is the problem?

 “The world is facing twin energy related threats: that of not having adequate and secure supplies of energy at affordable prices and that of environmental harm caused by consuming too much of it” [2].
 Any successful response to these threats must consider buildings.
 Buildings account for 40% of the United States’ energy use, more than the transportation or industrial sectors [3].
 The Energy Independence and Security Act of 2007 established a national goal of achieving net-zero energy buildings by 2030.
 Industry groups including the American Institute of Architects (AIA), the Association of Home Appliance Manufacturers (AHAM), and the Air-Conditioning, Heating, and Refrigeration Institute (AHRI) have established similar or compatible goals.
-In order to meet these goals, it is essential that the efficiency of building operations be significantly improved.
+To meet these goals, it is essential that the efficiency of building operations be significantly improved.

 In addition to energy issues, building operation practices face pressure to improve safety, security, and occupant comfort and health.
 Building control companies, equipment and system manufacturers, energy providers, utilities, and design engineers are under increasing pressure to improve performance and reduce costs by developing building systems that integrate more and more building services, including energy management, fire and security, vertical transportation, fault detection and diagnostics, optimal control, the real time purchase of electricity, and the aggregation of building stock.
-Measurement science is lacking to enable these systems to have the intelligence to communicate, interact, share information, make decisions, detect and respond to faults, and perform in a synergistic and reliable manner.
+Measurement science is lacking to enable these systems to have the intelligence to communicate, interact, share information, make decisions, detect, and respond to faults, and perform in a synergistic and reliable manner.
 Specific needs include standard data models, communication protocols, user interface standards, security procedures, testing tools, and performance metrics.
-Overcoming these barriers is critical if building systems are to meet these operational needs and if the U.S. is to obtain a significant share of the developing world wide market for such systems.
+Overcoming these barriers is critical if building systems are to meet these operational needs and if the U.S. is to obtain a significant share of the developing world-wide market for such systems.

 What is the technical idea?